LaBoulange/tezos-baker/README.md

     - `BAKER_ARCH`: The hardware architecture you use for baking.
 Currently, the supported values are `amd64` (x86_64) and `arm64`.
 Default: `amd64`.
     - `BUILD_DIR`: The working directory where files will be downloaded by the installation scripts of this repository.
 Default: `/tmp/build-tezos-baker`.
     - `INSTALL_DIR`: The directory `BAKER_INSTALLATION_DIR` where executables files will be stored.
 Default: `/usr/local/bin`.
-    - `DATA_DIR`: The directory where the data needed by octez and Tezpay will be stored (requires large storage space).
+    - `DATA_DIR`: The directory where the data needed by octez and TezPay will be stored (requires large storage space).
     - `NODE_NETWORK`: The Tezos network that your bakery belongs to: `mainnet`, `ghostnet`, or any other network.
 Default: `mainnet`.
     - `NODE_MODE`: The history mode of your node (`full`, `rolling`, or `rolling:<number_of_extra_cycles>`).
 See https://tezos.gitlab.io/user/history_modes.html for more details.
 Default: `rolling`.
     - `NODE_SNAPSHOT_URL`: The URL of the Tezos data snapshot to download to initialize your node.
 Default: Lambs on Acid's URL corresponding to your `NODE_NETWORK` and `NODE_MODE` (See https://lambsonacid.nl/).